Design and Verification of a Novel Triphibian Robot: Introduction

-For the different locomotion modes, they can be decomposed broadly as three types: terrestrial (or land), aerial and aquatic modes \cite{review-multi-modal}.
-Therefore, the multi-modal functionalities can be typically classified as the transition between different locomotion modes, i.e. aerial-aquatic locomotion, land-aerial, land-aquatic locomotion, and even triphibian modes with all the three locomotion modes.
-First, for the aerial-aquatic locomotion, the fluid density in air and water poses great variation and thus affects the locomotion mechanism design.
-For the aerial-aquatic robotic platforms, there are mainly wing-type designs and rotor-type designs (with multirotor device or morphable device).
-Flapping wing-type designs \cite{aerial-aquatic-flap-insect}\cite{aerial-aquatic-flap-science} implemented versatile flapping propulsive strategies for the water entry and exit operation.
-Another wing-type multi-modal robots utilize air to enhance its flying \cite{aerial-aquatic-fixed-wing-saill}.
-Passive fixed wing-type designs \cite{aerial-aquatic-fixed-wing-buoyance} adjust its bouyance by passively flooding or draining its wings.
-Another type of aerial-aquatic designs mainly take advantage of the multirotor platforms for operation ease \cite{aerial-underwater-HUAUV-rotor}, and control strategies form the multirotor unmanned aerial vehicles \cite{aerial-underwater-HUAUV}\cite{aerial-aquatic-JFR}.
+For the different locomotion modes, they can be decomposed broadly into three types: terrestrial (or land), aquatic (or surface) modes \cite{review-multi-modal}, and aerial, and the multi-modal functionalities can be typically classified by the transition between different locomotion modes, i.e. aerial-aquatic locomotion, land-aerial, land-aquatic locomotion, and even triphibian modes with all three locomotion modes.
+For aerial-aquatic locomotion, the difficulty mainly comes from the fact that fluid density in air and water poses great variation and thus affects the locomotion mechanism design.
+Currently, to fill this gap, there are mainly two kinds of wing-type designs (flapping wing-type designs or passive fixed-wing-type designs) and two kinds of rotor-type designs (with multirotor devices or morphable devices).
+The first kind of wing-type design is the flapping wing-type design.
+Some robots based on such design \cite{aerial-aquatic-flap-insect}\cite{aerial-aquatic-flap-science} adopted versatile flapping propulsive strategies for the water entry and exit operation.
+Some wing-type multi-modal robots utilize air to enhance their flying \cite{aerial-aquatic-fixed-wing-saill}.
+The second wing-type design is the passive fixed-wing-type design.
+The robots based on such design \cite{aerial-aquatic-fixed-wing-buoyance} adjust their buoyance by passively flooding or draining their wings.
+Different from wing-type design robots, the rotor-type design robots mainly take advantage of the multirotor platforms for operation ease \cite{aerial-underwater-HUAUV-rotor}, and control strategies from the multirotor unmanned aerial vehicles \cite{aerial-underwater-HUAUV}\cite{aerial-aquatic-JFR}.
 Furthermore, rotor-type designs with morphable devices can further achieve an optimized aquatic operation by morphing its rotors/thrusters direction \cite{aerial-aquatic-morph-design}\cite{aerial-aquatic-morph-tmech}.
-For the land-aerial robotic platforms, typically they employ wheels (in land) and rotor-like devices (in the air) together with some transformation devices \cite{land-air-robot1}-\cite{land-air-flystar}.
-For the land-aquatic designs, \cite{land-aquatic-AmphiBotI} proposed a snake-like robot by mimicking the gaits of a snake both in land and in water. \cite{land-aquatic-wheel} designed a wheel-propeller-fin mechanism for land and aquatic operations.
-Finally, for the triphibian platform designs, \cite{tri-robot-1} and \cite{tri-robot-2} both mixed the wheels, quadrotors and a bouyance mechanism (hollow body or vacuum tire) as a platform for all three different locomotion modes, which is functionally added for simplicity, and yet to optimize for fewer actuation units and better maneuver capabilities.
-Therefore, to achieve all-terrain locomotion modes, it is still a challenging design gap and a direction for unraveling a triphibian robot design.
-Therefore, in this paper, we aim at designing a triphibian platform, which opt for all-terrain operation.
-As mentioned in \cite{hybrid-model-sim}, the same propulsion system in different media (air and water for example) leads to inefficiency for at least one of these media.
-Therefore, in our design, to improve the efficiency, we utilized the same propulsion system with a trirotor mechanism with ducted fans operating in the air to provide driving force in land, aquatic surface and air.
-A cylindrical body rolls as a wheel in land, and a morphable mechanism assists the robot to transit from land/aquatic surface mode to aerial mode, and vice versa.
-Section II introduced our platform design, Section III analyzed the different locomotion modes, and transitions between different modes are presented in Section IV.
-Experiment verification and validations are detailed in Section V and our contributions are summarized in the conclusion parts Section VI.
+For the land-aerial robotic platforms, typically they employ wheels (on land) and rotor-like devices (in the air) together with some transformation devices \cite{land-air-robot1}-\cite{land-air-flystar}.
+For the land-aquatic designs, \cite{land-aquatic-AmphiBotI} proposed a snake-like robot by mimicking the gaits of a snake both on land and in water. \cite{land-aquatic-wheel} designed a wheel-propeller-fin mechanism for land and aquatic operations.